Heart Sutra: India

-There is one surviving Chinese translation of an Indian commentary in the Chinese Buddhist Canon. Āryadeva's commentary is on the short version of the Heart Sutra.
+There is one surviving Chinese translation of an Indian commentary in the Chinese Buddhist Canon. Āryadeva's commentary is on the short version of the Heart Sūtra.

 Other

-Besides the Tibetan translation of Indian commentaries on the Heart Sutra, Tibetan monk-scholars also made their own commentaries.
-One example is Tāranātha's A Textual Commentary on the Heart Sutra.
+Besides the Tibetan translation of Indian commentaries on the Heart Sūtra, Tibetan monk-scholars also made their own commentaries.
+One example is Tāranātha's A Textual Commentary on the Heart Sūtra.

 In modern times, the text has become increasingly popular amongst exegetes as a growing number of translations and commentaries attest.
-The Heart Sutra was already popular in Chan and Zen Buddhism, but has become a staple for Tibetan Lamas as well.
+The Heart Sūtra was already popular in various East Asian Buddhist traditions such as Chan, Zen, Shingon and Tendai Buddhism, but it has also become a staple for Tibetan Buddhist Lamas as well.

 Selected English translations

 The first English translation was presented to the Royal Asiatic Society in 1863 by Samuel Beal, and published in their journal in 1865.
 Beal used a Chinese text corresponding to T251 and a 9th Century Chan commentary by Dadian Baotong (大顛寶通) [c.
 815 CE].
 In 1881, Max Müller published a Sanskrit text based on the Hōryū-ji manuscript along an English translation.

-There are more than 40 published English translations of the Heart Sutra from Sanskrit, Chinese, and Tibetan, beginning with Beal (1865).
+There are more than 40 published English translations of the Heart Sūtra from Sanskrit, Chinese, and Tibetan, beginning with Beal (1865).
 Almost every year new translations and commentaries are published.
 The following is a representative sample.